ryanw-2/w2/README.md

 The architectural workflow has long depended on 2D representations, which—though essential—can often be static, ambiguous, or disconnected from spatial intuition.
 By enabling users to walk through their sketches, this tool introduces an **experiential dimension** to ideation.

-This project addresses the critical "so what?" question by making early design more interactive, immersive, and testable.
-The final vision includes:

-- A Unity-based demo environment
-- Documented computational workflows
-- Use-case case studies highlighting the pipeline's versatility

 ## Architectural and Design Relevance

 This work connects deeply to architecture's core practice of spatial representation.
 Just as hand-drafted plans once revolutionized architectural communication, AI-enhanced representations now promise to redefine how we **ideate, prototype, and share space**.